Starstruck (2010 film): Plot

-Kalamazoo, Michigan teenager Jessica Olson is jaded by her older sister Sara's obsession with teen pop idol Christopher Wilde.
+Kalamazoo teenager Jessica Olson is jaded by her older sister Sara's obsession with teen pop idol Christopher Wilde.
 When visiting her grandmother in Hollywood during spring break, Sara drags her along to stalk Christopher, much to Jessica's chagrin.
 Meanwhile, Christopher is on the brink of landing a movie deal, despite the director's reluctance to give him the role due to his recently earned reputation as a "spoiled punk" who often scuffles with paparazzi.
 In order to prove that he is serious about landing the role, Christopher agrees to remain out of the tabloids for a while.

 Sara convinces Jessica to sneak out with her to crash the birthday party of Christopher's girlfriend, famous model Alexis Bender, where he is scheduled to perform.
 Christopher sneaks in and out of the party to avoid being caught, and hits Jessica with the exit door while she searches for Sara in the crowd.
 He takes Jessica to a hospital to make sure she hasn't suffered a concussion, then brings her to his Beverly Hills mansion so that he can make an appearance for the film director before taking her home.
 Jessica allows Christopher to stay in her grandmother's garage for the night when he learns the paparazzi have followed him.
 The next day, Sara brings Jessica to Malibu in the hopes of finding Christopher there.
 Jessica recognizes a disguised Christopher on the beach and approaches him, but the two are forced to make a quick exit from the beach when the paparazzi arrive; once they get away, Christopher shows Jessica around Los Angeles.